section-engineering-education/engineering-education/content/articles/how-to-build-a-vue-app-with-flask-sqlite-backend-using-docker/index.md

 From above, we accept all origins hitting the `/api` endpoint from which we will expose the API.

-Let's now add all the necessary routes to handle the CRUD operations.
+Let us now add all the necessary routes to handle the CRUD operations.

 #### Creating a todo
 The following route creates a todo: